 When Fort Union moved into Loma Parda, it forever changed the town.
 Before then, considered an empty desert with only military personnel for the company- afterward, crowds of soldiers would flow in from all across America to enjoy what was left open and accessible: saloons, gambling halls & dance floors where women could be found were not afraid by their profession as well being there at night time when most everyone else had gone off duty or taken leave because they knew if any kind person offered them lodging, he wouldn’t ask questions about how that offering relief felt inside before giving out assistance.

 Montoya is a small town with an exciting past.
 It was founded as a shipping point for the Southern Pacific Railroad, and it’s still home to many cattle ranches today!
 One such farm where you can tour some historic ruins is at nearby Hendren Ranch – these buildings were built initially by pioneering couple Sylvan & Maria Ignacia (Hendrehn) in 1902-1910s AD.

 The house they called “Casa Alta” still stands strong even though mistakenly believed to be an old stone store back then; its four rooms served as both shop/kitchen areas while bedrooms upstairs took care of children who came along during expansion stages over the next decade.

 Ancho, New Mexico

 Ancho’s town effectively died after its Brick Plant’s closure in 1921.
-The railway arrival led to new opportunities for growth and development, but these were short-lived as they quickly faded away due to an economic downturn following World War I, with no significant industries or commerce coming into operation since then; leaving only memories behind like old photos which are difficult if not impossible now edit without any modern technology available.
+The railway’s arrival led to new opportunities for growth and development.
+Still, these were short-lived as they quickly faded due to an economic downturn following World War I, with no significant industries or commerce coming into operation since then, leaving only memories behind like old photos, which are difficult, if not impossible, now edit without any modern technology available.